Juniper Ridge; 4 days, 3 nights

 Reserve your spot now!

-This trail is steep and strenuous for everybody, but truly photogenic enough to be worthy of the effort.
+This trail is steep and strenuous for everybody, but truly photogenic enough to be worth the effort.

-Options for the layover on day 3 include dawn at Sunrise peak (for early risers) or some day hiking in the vicinity of Jumbo Peak.
-Day 4 features an 7-mile hike back to the trailhead, and 3000 ft of elevation drop.
+Options for the layover on day 3 include dawn at Sunrise peak (for early risers) or day hiking in the vicinity of Jumbo Peak.
+Day 4 features a 7-mile hike back to the trailhead with 3000 ft of elevation drop.
 “Strenuous” for sure.

 Mountain goat and elk frequent the area, and we sometimes see bear, deer or grouse.
 There may be some wild strawberry picking in early August.